Battle of Kapyong

 Although heavily outnumbered, the 3 RAR and U.S. tanks held their positions into the afternoon of April 24 before they retreated from the battlefield to a reserve position near brigade headquarters, with both sides having suffered heavy casualties.
 The PVA then turned their attention to the surrounded 2 PPCLI on Hill 677, whose encirclement prevented any resupply or reinforcements from entering.
-The 2 PCCLI were ordered to make a last stand on Hill 677.
-During a fierce night battle on April 24/25 the PVA forces were unable to dislodge the 2 PPCLI and sustained enormous losses.
-The next day, the PVA withdrew back up the valley in order to regroup, and the 2 PPCLI were relieved late on April 26.
-The fighting helped blunt the PVA Spring Offensive and the actions of the 2 PPCLI and 3 RAR at Kapyong were critical in preventing a breakthrough against the UN central front, the encirclement of U.S. forces in Korea, which were at that point in general retreat, and ultimately, the capture of Seoul.
-The 2 PPCLI and 3 RAR battalions bore the brunt of the assault and stopped an entire PVA division estimated at 10,000-20,000 in strength during the hard-fought defensive battle.
+The 2 PPCLI were ordered to make a last stand on Hill 677.
+During a fierce night battle on 24/25 April the PVA forces were unable to dislodge the 2 PPCLI and sustained enormous losses.
+The next day, the PVA largely withdrew back up the valley in order to regroup.
+The US 5th Cavalry Regiment and the 2 PPCLI subsequently launched counter-offensives to recover Hill 504 and the northern parts of Hill 677.
+The 2 PPCLI were relieved late on 26 April.

+The fighting helped blunt the PVA Spring Offensive and the actions of the 2 PPCLI and 3 RAR at Kapyong were critical in preventing a breakthrough against the UN central front, the encirclement of US forces in Korea, which were at that point in general retreat, and ultimately, the capture of Seoul.
+The 2 PPCLI and 3 RAR battalions, consisting of about 700 men each, bore the brunt of the assault and stopped PVA divisional forces estimated at 20,000 in strength during the hard-fought defensive battle.
 Today, the battle is regarded as the most famous and significant action fought by the Canadian and Australian armies in Korea, and the most famous battle fought by the Canadian Armed Forces since WWII.

 Background

 Military situation

-The UN counter offensive between February and April 1951 had been largely successful, with the US Eighth Army pushing the PVA north of the Han River during Operation Killer, while Seoul was recaptured in mid-March during Operation Ripper and UN forces once again approached the 38th Parallel.
+The UN counter-offensive between February and April 1951 had been largely successful, with the US Eighth Army pushing the PVA north of the Han River during Operation Killer, while Seoul was recaptured in mid-March during Operation Ripper and UN forces once again approached the 38th Parallel.
 Regardless, the strained relationship between UN commander General Douglas MacArthur and US President Harry S. Truman led to MacArthur's dismissal as Commander-in-Chief, and his replacement by General Matthew B. Ridgway.

 Consequently, on 14 April 1951, General James Van Fleet replaced Ridgway as commander of the US Eighth Army and the UN forces in Korea.
 Ridgway flew to Tokyo the same day to replace MacArthur.
 Meanwhile, the offensive continued with a series of short thrusts.
 Operation Courageous, in late March, pushed forward to the Benton Line, 8 km south of the 38th Parallel, while Operation Rugged in early April pushed just north of the 38th Parallel to the Kansas Line.
 Finally, in mid-April a further advance moved the US Eighth Army to the Utah Line.